Alizée: 2007–2009: Psychédélices, Tout Alizée and Latin American success

-After a three-year hiatus, a time spent out of the media spotlight, Alizée returned in December 2007 with a new album, Psychédélices, the first one to be made without the creative supervision of her former mentor, Mylène Farmer.
+After a three-year hiatus, a time spent out of the media spotlight, Alizée returned in December 2007 with a new album, Psychédélices, the first one to be made without the creative supervision of her former mentor Mylène Farmer.
 The album, which features 11 tracks, was made available for digital downloads 26 November 2007, with a full release on 3 December 2007 on the RCA label.
-The album includes collaborations with Bertrand Burgalat, Daniel Darc, Oxmo Puccino, Jérémy Chatelain, Michel-Yves Kochmann, and Jean Fauque.
+It includes collaborations with Bertrand Burgalat, Daniel Darc, Oxmo Puccino, Jérémy Chatelain, Michel-Yves Kochmann, and Jean Fauque.

 The first single from the album was "Mademoiselle Juliette", officially released on 30 September 2007.
-It was accidentally released early on the Virgin Megastore website on 23 September 2007, but was taken down later citing an error on the part of Virgin Music, France.
+It was accidentally released early on the Virgin Megastore website on 23 September 2007, but was taken down later citing an error on the part of Virgin Music France.
 The single was later made available in online music stores as well as on radio stations, and went on to capture the No. 13 spot on the legal music downloads charts.
-To promote the single, Alizée appeared on the French radio station, NRJ, on 27 September 2007.
+To promote the single, Alizée appeared on the French radio station NRJ on 27 September 2007.
 The video for the single was released for broadcast on 19 November 2007, though it was made available on MSN France on 16 November 2007.
 It was released on physical media, both CD and vinyl, on 21 January 2008.

 Another track from the album, "Fifty-Sixty", was leaked two months before the album was released.
 Though the song was not mentioned by name, the leak was confirmed in a press release which revealed the title and release schedule of the album.
 "Fifty-Sixty" later launched as the second single from the album in February 2008.
 The lyric of "Fifty-Sixty" tells, in personal and metaphorical manner, of a young model under the guidance of Andy Warhol, possibly inspired by real-life story of Edie Sedgwick.
-The song ends with a reiteration of how she foolishly believed Andy thought her the most beautiful model of all.
-Three music videos were released for the single – one for the album version of the song and the other two for two remixes.
+The song ends with a reiteration of how she foolishly believed Warhol thought her the most beautiful model of all.
+Three music videos were released for the single, one for the album version of the song and the other two for two remixes.
 An Alizée website, Psychedeclips.com, was dedicated to the video series, the first of which was released on 5 May 2008.